xuhdev/homepage-octopress-old/source/_posts/2013-10-23-use-both-homebrew-and-macports-on-your-os-x.markdown

 exec $command $*
 ```

-This file is also available at [Github Gist](https://gist.github.com/xuhdev/7127799).

 Copy this script to any directory in your `PATH` environmental variable.
 Then, to wrap any executables installed by
 Macports, just run: